microsoft/flashcards-workshop/workshop.md

 ![Screenshot showing topic_urls.csv successfully uploaded into the Fabric Lakehouse](assets/fabric-upload-csv.png)

-2. Let's validate that the `topic_urls.csv` was uploaded to the appropriate location by reading the file and displaying the it's contents within our notebook.
+2. Let's validate that the `topic_urls.csv` was uploaded to the appropriate location by reading the file and displaying it's contents within our notebook.
 Hover your mouse below the Log output of the previous cell to reveal the `+ Code` button, this will add an additional code cell.
 Now, add the following code to your notebook in the new cell:

 ```python
 #Open uploaded topic_urls.csv to validate it is in the appropriate location and able to be read